 Unfortunately, a more serious side effect does exist.
 Since chemotherapeutic medicine has a toxic effect, it can destroy both cancer cells and healthy cells.
 As a result, your pet faces the possible risk of a temporary low white blood cell count.
 This situation can surface about a week after treatment and last for only a day or two, as cells regenerate rapidly.
 On the plus side, a low count might not affect your pet in any way.
 However, because a low white blood cell count can make your pet ripe for infection and, consequently, require hospitalization with antibiotics, it is vital to check your pet for the following symptoms: a fever, tiredness, or a loss of appetite.

 How long your pet needs chemotherapy depends on the diagnosis and reaction to treatment.
 An animal might receive one round of chemotherapy treatment and be cancer free (recurrence of cancer down the line is still possible).
 Another animal might need ongoing treatment for the rest of its life.
 Different drugs may be used, depending on the drug’s effectiveness in attacking cancer cells over time.
-Also a factor in how long chemotherapy is administered is your financial situation.
+Also, a factor in how long chemotherapy options for pets are administered is your financial situation.
 This is an unfortunate but realistic factor, resulting in a necessary conversation between you and your pet’s healthcare providers and insurers.

 What is your role during the chemotherapy treatment?